Alamantus/local-rpg/CODE_OF_CONDUCT.md

 This isn't an exhaustive list of things that you can't do.
 Rather, take it in the spirit in which it's intended - a guide to make it easier to enrich all of us and the technical communities in which we participate.

-If you believe someone is violating the code of conduct, we ask that you report it by emailing dev@alamantus.com.
+If you believe someone is violating the code of conduct, we ask that you report it by direct messaging Alamantus (https://gitter.im/Alamantus) or descartez (https://gitter.im/descartez) on Gitter.

 ### 1. Be friendly, patient, and helpful